-Tech For Good – Top 6 Socially Conscious African Startups Worth Watching In 2019
+Tech For Good: 6 Socially Conscious African Startups To Watch In 2022

 Africa is a fast-developing continent composed of both wealthy nations and extremely poor ones.
 As in every place in the world, people look for solutions for their problems by leveraging modern technologies and funding startups.
 And those from Africa are incomparable with the rest of the world.

 Africa is often seen as a land of challenges, including a lack of basic healthcare, illiteracy, poor education, and conflicts.
 It is true, but not all of it – the continent is composed of 54 countries and the land is rich in natural resources.
 What’s more, the continent sees an astonishing growth of4,1% in 2018 and 2019, despite economic turmoil in the rest of the world.

 Considering the challenges seen in Africa, a local startup and IT business scene differ significantly from software development for startups seen in the US or Europe.
 There are at least three main drivers of difference:

 The market is not occupied– fin-tech startups in developed countries challenge the banking and insurance systems by providing services in a more convenient or innovative way.
 In Africa, fin-tech startups challenge the lack of traditional infrastructure by providing services for people who have access to none.